Trump demands wall funding, increasing threat of U.S. government shutdown

 “He (Trump) campaigned on the wall,” Republican Representative Mark Meadows said.
 “It was the centre of his campaign ... the American people’s patience is running out.”

-The House Rules Committee was to meet later on Thursday to determine how to add the $5 billion in an amendment to the Senate bill, its chairman, Pete Sessions, told reporters.
+House Republicans lost 40 seats in Nov.
+6 congressional elections.
+Some members who lost their re-election bids are not in Washington, making it unclear whether the party could pass the funding hike.
+If it fails, the House may end up voting on the original bill passed by the Senate but panned by Trump.

-If the House fails to pass the amendment, it is unclear whether Trump would sign the funding bill, Sessions said.
+In that scenario, it is unclear how Trump would respond, House Rules Chairman Pete Sessions said.
 “We’re all putting that in the calculator,” he said.

-Representative Steve Scalise, the No. 3 Republican in the House, told reporters that his members also would try to add funding for states hit by recent natural disasters.
+The amended bill also includes $7.8 billion in aid for states hit by recent natural disasters.

 House Democratic Leader Nancy Pelosi has said including border wall money in the bill would be a “non-starter” for her members.
 They were, however, open to the disaster aid, she said.